-Doctor Who is back for its long-awaited eleventh season (since its modern reboot, that is), heralding the arrival of a new Doctor, a new showrunner, and an even bigger first: a female star.
+Doctor Who returned last year for its long-awaited eleventh season (since its modern reboot, that is), heralding the arrival of a new Doctor, a new showrunner, and an even bigger first: a female star.

 How can you watch Doctor Who in the US?

 Obviously Doctor Who is a British show, but in recent years BBC America has been better about airing the show as close as it can to the British air date, to minimise piracy.
-That's the same this year - BBC America is airing each episode in a regular Sunday evening slot at 8/7c.
+That was the same for season 11 - BBC America aired each episode in a regular Sunday evening slot at 8/7c.

 That's also what you'll have to do if you want to take advantage of the BBC's to decision to add every episode of the show's modern era so far to iPlayer - so grab a VPN if you know you've missed a few and want to catch up.
 Alternatively, you can stream every episode of the modern show so far on Amazon Prime Video.